sol-sk/GIT_Obsidian/W2024T2/PHIL 451/PHIL451 Practice set.md

 **Gibb exclusion: no physical effect has a non-physical cause**

-She proposes in order to make Papineau's premises follow to G.Excl, must add physical affectability, redistribution: but these are unfounded and raise fu
+She proposes in order to make Papineau's premises follow to G.Excl, must add physical affectability, redistribution: but these are unfounded and raise further problems

 7. *Gibb defends a non-standard version of interactionist dualism.
 What makes her version of interactionist dualism non-standard?*

+Double preventors

 ### Section 3: Naturalizing intentionality/mental representation